Lastllegacy/frontend-trainee/README.md

-# This project is "cat-pinterest" .
-It's about liking cats from an external api and allowing to like them and list to "favorites" page
+# This project is called "cat-pinterest" .
+It's about loading cats from an external api and allowing to list them in "favorites" page by clicking like button